Yu-Gi-Oh. A game that you can play.

 Given that the game hasn't been updated since 2020, these cards might just remain banned for all eternity and beyond.

 The Duel Interface is unintuitive.
 It even has to constantly remind you about certain obscene actions.
-If the game didn't tell you about them, then chances are it'd take quite some time for you to find them.
+If the game didn't directly tell you about them, then chances are it'd take quite some time for you to find them.

 Now, moving on...
 This is only a minor problem, but before you can start a duel, you have to make sure that there no obstacles that'd obstruct the field.

-Normally I'd have no problems with this, but sometimes the game tells me that there are obstacles, when in reality, there is absolutely nothing blocking the field.
+Normally I'd have no problems with this, but sometimes the game told me that there are obstacles, when in reality, there is absolutely nothing blocking the field.
 The only real solution to this is to start a duel while in the air... or while underwater.

 Or perhaps I'm just blind.
 Such a possibility cannot be denied.